 The Marine Department has set itself the task of reaching IMO standards with regard to personnel on board merchant and marine vessels.
-To reach these standards a good understanding of the purpose of practical training and the placing of this training in a larger context is essential.
-It is highly unlikely that the IMO would regard the Certificates of Competency as meeting their standards if the assessments have not involved a practical component.
-Every effort must be made to deploy resources in such a manner that the syllabi are in accordance with IMO standards and that the examinations are in accordance with the syllabi and involve practical components.
+Without a good understanding of the purpose of practical training and the placing of this training in a larger context, it would appear that current human and technical resources are not being used efficiently.
+If the syllabi are detailed enough, and instructor manuals clear, then the only concern should be that they are all written to IMO standards, and these should guide the examinations for Certificates of Competency.
+It is highly unlikely however that the IMO would regard the Certificates of Competency as meeting their standards if the assessments have not involved a practical component.